leviathangirl/weixinAPI_study/README.md

 # weixinAPI_study
-A repository for wechat debugging.
+This branch is for downloading from/to remote server.